Daycare workers convicted of leaving kids in hot car released from prison pending appeal

 The pair were convicted last year in the death of 22-month-old Maliya Jones, and injuries to then two-year-old Aubri Loya.
 Prosecutors say two girls were left in a hot car for almost three hours while at the Taylor Tots Daycare in Portales, in July 2017.

-Wednesday, the State Supreme Court heard arguments asking the justices to release the pair while they await an appeal on the convictions of reckless child abuse resulting in death, and child abuse resulting in great bodily harm.
-While the State Supreme Court Justices have not released their explanation for releasing the women, today they ruled in their favor.
+Wednesday, the state Supreme Court heard arguments asking the justices to release the pair while they await an appeal on the convictions of reckless child abuse resulting in death, and child abuse resulting in great bodily harm.
+While the state Supreme Court Justices have not released their explanation for releasing the women, on Thursday, they ruled in their favor.

 District Attorney Andrea Reeb says she is disappointed with the decision, but optimistic the Court of Appeals will uphold the convictions, and the Taylors will go back to prison.
 “I believe the District Court Judge is in the best position to understand what happened at trial and whether there is a likelihood that the verdict would be reversed, or a new trial would be ordered,” said Reeb.